 He spent the latter months of the 2016-17 campaign training regularly with the first team and was named on the bench for our FA Cup home wins over Aston Villa and Wycombe Wanderers in January, 2017.

-Rewarded with a new contract in February, 2017, he also started all six of our matches in the Under-19 UEFA Youth League and played 15 times for the Under-23s in the Premier League 2, scoring in away and home matches against Derby County.
+He also started all six of our matches in the Under-19 UEFA Youth League and played 15 times for the Under-23s in the Premier League 2, scoring in away and home matches against Derby County.

 Along with Josh Onomah, Kyle won the FIFA Under-20 World Cup with England Under-20s in South Korea in June, 2017, in what was the first time England had won a World Cup at any level since 1966.
 On the bench for the Young Lions' first two matches, Kyle came in to start at left-back in the third and final group stage match against the host nation and was ever-present from there on in as England lifted the trophy with a 1-0 win over Venezuela in the final.